Should You Boil Milk For Coffee Or Just Heat It

 Step 1: Add Your Milk To Your Saucepan

-Use only the amount of milk that you need to and pour it into a saucepan.
+Use only the amount of milk that you need and pour it into a saucepan.
 There is no need to heat excess milk.

 Step 2: Use A Low Heat.